Mario-o-Ghaly/Simulated-Anealing/README.md

    To analyze the effect of cooling rate on TWL, we ran the simulated annealing algorithm with different cooling rates across 5 different designs.
 The results are plotted in the graph TWL_vs_CoolingRate.png.

    These graphs are included in the graphs directory of the project.

-5. GIF
-   To run the GIF simulation do the following:

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.